 The SETS program provides an opportunity for teachers to bring their students on campus for a custom designed science experience.
 Based on the goals and objectives of each teacher, CPET works with UF faculty, staff, and students to create an exciting educational exploration of current research concepts, applications and careers in the fields of science.
 Explorations can be scheduled between 9 a.m. – 4 p.m.
 Group size should not exceed 32 students for hands-on experiments.
 For a full list of Explorations descriptions, visit our Explorations page.

 The Summer Research Experience is a three-week research and curriculum writing fellowship for secondary science teachers who have previously completed a two-week summer institute with UF CPET (CATALySES, Bench to Bedside or ICORE).
 Currently this program is funded as part of an NIH SEPA grant to UF CPET, as well as through individual grants to UF science researchers as part of their Broader Impacts component.

 The modules created through this program are available for download under Resources on our Created by Teachers, For Teachers section.

-The Summer Science Institute at the University of Florida is an ongoing professional development opportunity for secondary science teachers focused on updating content knowledge and laboratory experience.
+The Summer Science Institute at the University of Florida is an ongoing professional development opportunity for K-12 science teachers focused on updating content knowledge and laboratory experience.
 Together with UF faculty and graduate students, teachers perform authentic research, visit laboratories and facilities, hear talks by research and industry leaders, share best practices and develop standards-aligned classroom applications.